jharwell/sierra/docs/src/plugins/prod/graphs.rst

 ``inter-exp/`` contains graphs which are generated across experiments in the batch from :term:`Batch Summary Data` files.

-This plugin has the following stage 3 plugin recommendations:
+This plugin requires one of the following stage 3 plugins to have been run:

-- :ref:`plugins/proc/stat` (all graphs).
-Without this, no statistics can be included on graphs.
+- :ref:`plugins/proc/stat` (linegraphs).
+Without this, no statistics can be included.

+- :ref:`plugins/proc/copy`

 Cmdline Interface
 =================